-Except as expressly authorized by rule or law, no officer or employee of a court shall accept a gratuity, gift, or any compensation related to the officer's or employee's official duties, either directly or indirectly, from a litigant, an attorney, or any person regularly doing business with the court.
+Except as expressly authorized by rule or law, an officer or employee of a court may not accept a gratuity, gift, or any compensation related to the officer's or employee's official duties, either directly or indirectly, from a litigant, an attorney, or any person regularly doing business with the court.
+Cross reference: For definition of "person," see Rule 1-202.